 The official “Mountains to Sound Greenway Trail” will eventually connect Seattle, Mercer Island, Bellevue, Issaquah, Preston and Snoqualmie.

-In Seattle, The Mountains to Sound Greenway Trail originates near the Seattle Waterfront and sports stadiums.
+In Seattle, The Mountains to Sound Greenway Trail originates near the Seattle Waterfront, sports stadiums, and ferry terminal.
 A challenging gap exists between downtown and Beacon Hill, where the trail curves around Dr. Jose Rizal Park with its splendid views, before crossing the Interstate 90 floating bridge across Lake Washington.

 The Mountains to Sound Greenway Trail crosses Mercer Island through Aubrey Davis Park and boasts new Greenway logo wayfinding signs.

-In Bellevue, the City of Bellevue and Washington State Department of Transportation are collaborating to build the first phase of a new link through the urbanized Eastgate neighborhood, soon to provide a much-needed, safe connection through a densely populated area.
+The City of Bellevue built the first two phases of a new link through the urbanized Eastgate neighborhood, which provides a much-needed, safe connection through a densely populated area.
 Visit City of Bellevue for more info, project partners, and future plans to extend the trail.

 Once the trail travels through Issaquah, it will traverse the side of Newport Way, which will be redesigned into a boulevard with street trees, separated bicycle and pedestrian facilities, and access to the Issaquah Transit Center.
 A route through central Issaquah is still to be determined.